Consistency Over Intensity

 Why Chasing Home Runs Hurts More Than Helps

-Performance coaches warn that swinging for the fences, oversized trades, unrealistic profit targets, creates emotional turbulence.
+Performance coaches warn that swinging for the fences, oversized trades, and unrealistic profit targets create emotional turbulence.
 Huge expectations inevitably lead to huge disappointments.
 Worse, big positions create wild equity swings that amplify both euphoria and panic, making it hard to stay grounded.
 The irony is that traders who are obsessed with getting rich fast often sabotage themselves; they end up overtrading, forcing setups, and reacting emotionally to every tick.

 A more sustainable approach is akin to baseball’s “base hit” strategy: aim for steady, repeatable wins instead of grand slams.
 A recent trading psychology article explains that by focusing on modest targets with high probability, you satisfy your brain’s craving for immediate reward while still building toward bigger goals.
 This “base hit” approach reduces the pain of losses (which our brains perceive as twice as powerful as gains) and lowers decision fatigue because your targets and stops are predefined.
 Over time, those small wins stack up; both financially and psychologically.